mdnasirdmt/Dsa-Algo/README.md

 # Dsa-Algo
-In this repo practicing data structure and algorithem using Java.
+In this repo practicing data structure and algorithms using Java.